Enome/enome.github.io/_posts/2014-04-07-lets-make-datepicker-with-react-js.markdown

   if (date.isBefore(this.state.current)) {
     this.up(date);
   }
 },
 ```

-I decided to put `up` and `down` into their own methods you don't have to do that but it helps to keep all the methods relatively small which mostly means they are easier to test.
+I decided to put `up` and `down` into their own methods.
+You don't have to do that, but it helps to keep all the methods relatively small which mostly means they are easier to test.
 Lets implement `down` first.

 ### Going down